A$^2$TG: Adaptive Anisotropic Textured Gaussians for Efficient 3D Scene Representation: Experiments

 For visual comparison, we present the testing-view results of {\modelAbbrev} alongside 2DGS* and Textured Gaussians* in \figref{visual_results}.
 Owing to the flexibility of textured representations, both Textured Gaussians* and {\modelAbbrev} achieve notably higher visual quality than 2DGS*, despite the latter using a larger number of Gaussians.
 Moreover, under equal memory budgets, {\modelAbbrev} produces higher-fidelity renderings than Textured Gaussians*, primarily because it can represent the scene with a larger set of Gaussians.

 \textbf{Comparison under a fixed number of Gaussians.} We report the visual quality metrics and the memory consumption in~\tblref{fixed_gs}.
 The percentage increase in memory is measured relative to 2DGS* with the number of Gaussians fixed to $1$M, $500$k and $100$k.
 All methods outperform 2DGS due to the textures.
 BBSplat and Textured Gaussians* typically have slightly better visual quality than our method but require substantially more memory because of the inefficient ways to use the texture parameters.
-In particular, Textured Gaussians* takes up to more then 4 times memory than {\modelAbbrev} with around $0.4$ increase in terms of PSNR.
+In particular, Textured Gaussians* takes up to more than four times texture memory than {\modelAbbrev} with around $0.4$ dB increase in PSNR.
 We also report the full experiments in Appendix~\ref{appendix:evaluations}.

-To better illustrate the efficiency of our method, we compare our {\modelAbbrev}, Textured Gaussians and 2DGS for different number of Gaussians, and plot the relation between memory and PSNR, as well as the relation between point count and memory as shown in \figref{linechart}.
+To better illustrate the efficiency of our method, we compare our {\modelAbbrev}, Textured Gaussians and 2DGS*-MCMC for different numbers of Gaussians, and plot the relation between memory and PSNR, as well as the relation between point count and memory as shown in \figref{linechart}.
 Overall, our method not only has a better reconstruction quality under same memory constraint, but also with less memory usage than Textured Gaussians under the same number of Gaussians.

 \textbf{Distribution of upscaled textures.} To illustrate {\modelAbbrev}'s efficiency on a complex scene, we color-code Gaussians: blue for $2\times2$ or $4\times4$ textures, red for non-square textures, and the original color for $1\times1$ (no upscaling). \figref{atc} (right) shows the Garden scene from the Mip-NeRF 360 dataset, while \figref{atc} (left) plots the percentage distribution of all the texture resolutions.
-Notably, $62.4\%$ of Gaussians retain $1\times1$ textures under our gradient-driven gaussian selection, indicating that texture resolution is allocated sparingly where additional detail is unnecessary.
+Notably, $62.4\%$ of Gaussians retain $1\times1$ textures under our gradient-driven Gaussian selection, indicating that texture resolution is allocated sparingly where additional detail is unnecessary.
 Red highlights concentrate along sharp edges (\eg gaps between table planks), showing that {\modelAbbrev} detects thin anisotropic Gaussians and assigns non-square textures accordingly.